2018's Natural Hair Trends Will Work On Every Length & Type

 If 2017 taught us anything about natural hair, it's that you're not limited to just a twist-out.
-Over the last year we've seen some of our favorite celebrity stylists and stalk-worthy social media faves push the envelope with their cuts, colors, and protective styles.
+Over the last year we've seen some of our favourite celebrity stylists and stalk-worthy social media faves push the envelope with their cuts, colours, and protective styles.
 And thankfully, they're just getting started.

 The pros predict that 2018 will bring even more inspiration for natural and curly folks of all lengths and textures — a little something for everyone.
 "You’ll see many more textured hairstyles being embraced everywhere," Vernon François, celebrity stylist and creator of the Vernon François Collection, tells Refinery29.
 "Curly, kinky, coily, and wavy hair will fully embrace their ‘inner-frizz'."